Emsley1d/Asteroid-Belt/README.md

 - You can continue to move the spaceship left and right after the 'Game Over' message as well as continue to fire.
 If a fired missile then hits a asteroid the 'Game Over' message disappears and the score reappears.
 - The explosion animation (when a asteroid is hit by a missile or an asteroid hits the player) doesn't appear on the deployed game but does when run from a server in VS Code.
-- If a player's browser/screen isn't sufficiently large enough to contain the whole page then when a player presses up the up arrow to fire a missle the screen scrolls up slightly so after a few presses a player might not be able to see what they are doing.
+- If a player's browser/screen isn't sufficiently large enough to contain the whole page then when a player presses up the up arrow to fire a missile the screen scrolls up slightly so after a few presses a player might not be able to see what they are doing.
 - If a fired missile doesn't hit an asteroid the missile carries on moving and does so beyond the grid div and browser window.
 #